The term “veteran” refers to an individual who:

 Financial Assistance Through the Veterans’ Administration

 Many veterans of the Armed Services are eligible to receive financial educational assistance through the Veterans’ Administration.
-Veterans and Reservists must complete an application to determine eligibility, and are encouraged to apply via the VA’s Veterans Online Application (VONAPP), located on the VA’s G.I.
-Bill® website (www.gibill.va.gov).
+Veterans and Reservists must complete an application to determine eligibility.
+Detailed information can be found on the VA’s G.I.
+Bill® website.
 In addition, students must activate veteran educational benefits by contacting the campus veteran-certifying official, Diana Coslett (570-675-9242 or [email protected]).

 Chapter 30: Montgomery G.I.
 Bill®—Active Duty